wunderbyte/gui-spirits/README.md

 ```

 ### Components
 The library exports a single function `summon` that will register a Custom Element with a callback function.
-This callback function  — hencforth known as the *controller function*  — gets invoked as soon as the element is found in the DOM.
-It recieves an object `spirit` as the single argument which has a property `element` that lets you handle the Custom Element.
+This callback function, let's call it the *controller function*, gets invoked as soon as the element is found in the DOM.
+It recieves an object `spirit` as the single argument with a property `element` that lets you handle the Custom Element.

 ```js